tlferrill/DSC540/README.md

   uses CSV, WEB, and API datasets

+ Note:
- Note - When running this notebook file, the kaggle.json file has to be placed in a folder titled .kaggle loaded at the working directory in order to be accessed from within the notebook.
+ - When running this notebook file, the kaggle.json file has to be placed in a folder titled .kaggle loaded at the working directory in order to be accessed from within the notebook.

+ - One file referenced, gun-violence-data_01-2013_03-2018.csv, is too large to be placed within this repository.
+ This file is available from Kaggle: https://www.kaggle.com/jameslko/gun-violence-data